And sorry I could not travel both

 Robert Frost (1874–1963).
 Mountain Interval.
 1920.

 I was immediately confronted with a choice: I could take the tow path beside the river, or I could take the paved roads that paralleled the river.
 I took the path less traveled, and despite my love of Robert Frost's poem, as I pedaled through a cold rain, I spent a lot of time thinking that less traveled road is not always the best choice.
 It was muddy and slippery, and I nearly took a swim a couple of times on the narrow bridges over streams entering the river.
-In places, the river was out of its banks and covered the trail, which necessitated excursions through the bramble bushes.
 Until a rain shower washed most of the mud off of me, I was covered in mud.
 I certainly could have made better time on the paved roads.
 When I got home, I was cold, wet and sore.

 However, after a good nights sleep, I think that maybe Robert Frost was right because I ended up seeing (through my mud splattered glasses) a lot of interesting villages, small chateaux and farms.
-The things that most French people consider ordinary are sometimes the most interesting things to me.
 For example, it is fascinating to me that most French orchards, unlike traditional American orchards, consist of small espaliered trees (which are trained to spread their branches like vines, making it easy to harvest the apples without machines).

 Perhaps the bike trip and poem are metaphors for my time in France.
 Difficult at times, but in hindsight a great experience.